-A CBD merchant account is a sort of a credit card terminal categorically for merchants looking to vend high-risk products such as cannabis.
-Most providers will not support these types of transactions, but those that have been known to take special measures should be taken with their customers by implying multiple parties in an order’s process and scanning the company’s financials before sanctioning it.
+A CBD merchant account is a sort of credit card terminal categorically for merchants looking to vend high-risk products such as cannabis.
+Most providers will not support these types of transactions.
+But those that have been known to take special measures.
+It should be taken with their customers by implying multiple parties in an order’s process and scanning the company’s financials before sanctioning it.

 Does PayPal allow CBD sales?